NiconicoGao/loborpc/README.md

 # Distributed high performance RPC framework
 In LoboRPC, a client application can directly call a method on a server application on a different machine as if it were a local object, making it easier for you to create distributed applications and services.

+This is an online filesystem based on LoboRPC.
+[Link](https://github.com/NiconicoGao/LoboFileSystem)

 ## Feature
 - High-performance event loop based on **Epoll** and kqueue [Link](https://github.com/Allenxuxu/gev)
 - Smaller, faster, and simpler serializing mechanism **Protobuf** [Link](https://developers.google.com/protocol-buffers)